Important Legal Disclaimer

 If you cannot answer all three, you are not ready to invest.

-Key point: Buy-to-let is not passive income.
+Key point: BTL investment UK requires careful planning.
 It means 150+ legal duties, tenant issues, repairs, and market risk.
 It only gets easier after years of learning.

 SECTION 1: Money Matters